Mirim Çelebi

-Mirim Çelebi was a 16th-century Ottoman astronomer. Çelebi was an honorific title meaning "gentleman".
+Mirim Çelebi was a 16th-century Ottoman astronomer. Çelebi was a title meaning "intellectual".

+Biography

+Mirim Çelebi was born in Constantinople.
 His father Kutbiddin Muhammed was the grandson of the famous Ottoman astronomer Ali Kuşçu (1403–1474).
-Mirim Çelebi was born in İstanbul.
 After the death of his father, he was trained by his maternal grandfather.
-He served in the madrasas of Gelibolu, Edirne, Bursa and finally İstanbul as a scholar (müderris).
+He served in the madrasas of Gelibolu, Edirne, Bursa and finally Constantinople as a scholar (müderris).
 Sultan Bayazıt II (reigned 1481–1512) invited him to the palace as a mathematics teacher.